 It took me long hours with private tutors, less time to play or watch TV, and the ugliest prescription glasses, which made me the target of the class bully.
 But also understood that I could keep up and even outperform my classmates with practice, a checklist, and spare time to re-check my work.

-I learned important life lessons like the fact that your peers will judge you if you look different; that everybody is equal, but there are some people who think they are more equal than others, and the most important of all, that the only way to achieve your goals is to do it yourself.
+I learned important life lessons like that your peers will judge you if you look different, also that everybody is equal, but some think they are more equal than others, and most important of all, that the only way to achieve your goals is to do it yourself.

 I studied in Boston and worked in L.A. and San Antonio.

 In 2012, after returning from the United States, I worked as C.O.O., Communication Consultant, SCRUM Fundamentals Coach, and Dyslexia Researcher, working with international companies (Oracle, Mirka, Mnemo, Lundbeck, and Roxtec) as well as for the Spanish and Nordic Chambers of Commerce in Mexico.
-During the pandemic, I started my career as a writer on Medium.com and to this date, I’ve published over 300 articles, received the top 1,000 writers bonus, and became a top writer in Reading, as a screenshot from my computer shows.
+During the pandemic, I started my career as a writer on Medium.com, and to this date, I’ve published over 400 articles, received the top 1,000 writers bonus, and become a top writer in #Books, #Movies, #Reading, and #Writing.

-My training in customer service and problem-solving abilities led me to help people to communicate better with each other, either in their work or at home with their loved ones.
+My training in customer service and problem-solving abilities led me to help people communicate better at work or home with their loved ones.
 One of the most satisfying things in life is to watch an introverted person lose the scenic panic and shine on stage.

-As a severe dyslexic diagnosed person, I like to help others understand how our dyslexic brain functions, and help struggling kids and teens to use their abilities to succeed in life, regardless of any challenge they have.
+As a severely dyslexic diagnosed person, I like to help others understand how our dyslexic brain functions and help struggling kids and teens use their abilities to succeed regardless of their challenges.

 The pandemic showed me there is nothing more important than spending time with your family and friends because you’ll never know when they could leave your life.
 Hence, since COVID-19 started, I cherish every moment with my loved ones and share all the wonders our world has to offer, as well as all the advice from the wisest men in history, plus a few smiles.